Justice minister receives MADD Canada Citizen of Distinction Award

 June 4, 2013 - Arts Operating Funds supports artistic activities throughout Yukon.

-Registrar of Societies and Humane Society Yukon settle damages suit
+Registrar of Societies settles suit against former Humane Society Yukon directors*

 June 3, 2013 - Humane Society Yukon to receive $61,359 in damages.